-Thanks to a cousin who held her wedding in Spain, we reached the place where ‘Despacito’ originated.
-The hotness did not only refer to the heat from the sun but also to the good looking guys all around the place.
+Thanks to a cousin who held her wedding in Spain, we landed in the place where ‘Despacito’ originated.
+The heat wasn’t emitting only from the sun but from the good looking guys all around the place, too.
 Of course, the women were hotter but those glances were a few just to notice them enough.
-We did not need an excuse to gobble up a number of raspberry flavoured ice-creams and gelatos to refresh us adequately so we could muster the strength to walk in the heat.
+Anyway, due to the heat all around us, we did not need an excuse to gobble up a number of raspberry flavoured ice-creams and gelatos to refresh us adequately, so that we could muster the strength to walk.

 The Gothic architecture looked like it was from another world.
 The man behind this early 20th century creation was Antoni Gaudi.
 His work was splattered all over souvenirs, museums and buildings named after him.

 The best of them was the breathtaking La Sagrada Familia (Church of the Holy Family) for which tickets were available at the ticket counter there.
 The construction had commenced in 1882 and after Antoni Gaudi died in 1926, he was buried in there.
 After a few years, other visionaries began to continue building it.
 Envious people, during the world war, destroyed the blue prints and drawings by Gaudi but somehow some dreamers saw what he saw and once again continued its construction.
 Every part of the Sagrada Familia had a reason to be how it was.

 The basement chapel was a surprise because if we hadn’t walked around the corner, we would have never known about its existence.
 Antoni did not believe in straight lines, therefore, nothing was straight there.

 This is the most visited touristic place in Barcelona.
 In all my years of living, I have never seen something so grand, Gothic and enormous.
 I was at a loss for words.
 I was in overwhelming awe of it.
 If I had five days in Barcelona, I would have surely come and visited it every day just to look at it and applaud Gaudi’s imaginative mind.